hull/hull-connectors/packages/connectors/hull-hubspot/assets/readme.md

 - Enumeration (made of above types), mostly used as a *"choose your value(s)"* from a dropdown list.
   In this data type, you can end up having an array of the selected type.
-  Such a thing is happening for the `Hull-segments` field that you can notice in any Hubspot contact imported from Hull.
+  Such a thing is happening for the `Hull segments` field that you can notice in any Hubspot contact imported from Hull.

 *📚 Other links used for that documentation*
   - [*Contact Properties Overview*](https://developers.hubspot.com/docs/methods/contacts/contact-properties-overview)